dimalinux/HsmKeyWrappingExample/README.md

 With the Luna EFT HSM you can do crypto operations directly with encrypted host keys.
-The HSM does not even provide a transformation to convert an encrypted host key back to it's unencrytped form.
+The HSM does not even provide a transformation to convert an encrypted host key back to its unencrytped form.
 The transactions are like
 this:

   Client sends: (encryptedHostKey, operation, inputData)